mapr-demos/customer360/bokeh/README.md

 # Preconditions

+- git must be installed. `sudo apt-get install git -y`
+- virtualenv must be installed. `sudo apt-get install python-virtualenv -y`.
-- The drill64 DSN must be defined on the bokeh host
+- The drill64 DSN must be defined on the bokeh host.
+[Click here](https://drill.apache.org/docs/configuring-odbc-on-linux/#step-2:-define-the-odbc-data-sources-in-.odbc.ini) to see how to set that up.
 - Data must have already been copied to /mapr/my.cluster.com/dialogue_corpus
 - Data must have already been copied to /mapr/my.cluster.com/face_images